 - Have been using steroids such as prednisone for an extended period.

 Is there a vaccine available for Shingles?

-Yes, there is a relatively new vaccine called Zostavax® which is the best way you can protect yourself from Shingles.
-It reduces your risk of getting Shingles by about 50 percent.
-If you do get Shingles after you have been vaccinated, you will most likely experience less pain, including the neuralgia that can remain long after the Shingles rash has disappeared.
-Zostavax® is recommended for people 50 years of age and older.
+Yes, there is a new vaccine called Shingrix® which is the best way you can protect yourself from Shingles.
+The vaccine is over 90% effective at preventing shingles for people 50 years of age and older.

 How many shots will I need?